emre-h/TOGG-Case-Study/README.md

 ```
 It can be seen that sepolicy has a char device rule to access it.

-`file_contexts` to define files that will be used by this VHAL:
+`file_contexts` has file definitions that will be used by this VHAL.
+This definitions used in `hal_togg_emre_vehicle.te`:

 ```bash
 /dev/emr_vehicle  u:object_r:emr_vehicle_device:s0
 /vendor/bin/hw/togg.emre.vehicle@1.0-service u:object_r:hal_togg_emre_exec:s0
 ```

+`/vendor/bin/hw/togg.emre.vehicle@1.0-service` is the binary that `togg.emre.vehicle@1.0-service.rc` inits it at boot.
+SELinux recognizes it as `hal_togg_emre_exec` by this definitions and allows defined operations in `hal_togg_emre_vehicle.te`

 **DefaultConfig.h**

 Based on `hardware/interfaces/automotive/vehicle/2.0/default/impl/vhal_v2_0/DefaultConfig.h`.
 Because the new VHAL overrides other internal VHALs.
-So it has to contain all properties in itself.
+So it should contain all properties in itself in case of changing a property value in system.

 **Runnable.h**